livz/livz.github.io/_posts/2016-01-14-binary-master-ensign-2.md

 No RELRO        Canary found      NX disabled   No PIE          No RPATH   No RUNPATH   level2
 ```

-NX is disabled and there *is* a stack canary now.
-Let's not worry about this yet, because we might not even be bother by the presence of the canary.
+NX is disabled and now there *is* a stack canary.
+But let's not worry about this yet, because we might not even be bothered by the presence of the canary.
 Let's verify that the stack is executable:
 ```
 $ readelf -lW level2 | grep GNU_STACK
   GNU_STACK      0x000000 0x00000000 0x00000000 0x00000 0x00000 RWE 0x10
 ```

 The R**W**E flag suggests Read-**Write**-Execute flags are all enabled.
-Also remember from the previous level that ASLR is disabled on the system, all the addresses are static:
+Also remember from the previous level that ASLR is disabled on the system and all the addresses are static:

 ## 1 - Vulnerability

 What we have here is a classic uncontrolled format string vulnerability.
 The value of _buf_ comes from the user and is passed directly as a format string to the _printf_ call.
 There are so many excellent resources on this type of issues, there is no need for further details.
-For a better understanding, please check:
+If you're not familiar with this, for a better understanding, please check at least the following papers.
+For brevity I will skip most of the details regarding the methodlogy found in those papers.
 * team teso - [Exploiting Format String Vulnerabilities](https://crypto.stanford.edu/cs155/papers/formatstring-1.2.pdf)
 * Saif El-Sherei - [Format String Exploitation-Tutorial](https://www.exploit-db.com/docs/28476.pdf)